Michael A. Taylor Player Props: Twins vs. Diamondbacks

 Michael A. Taylor At The Plate

-- Taylor has picked up an RBI in 23.3% of his games this season, with two or more RBI in 10.0% of his games.
-He has also plated three or more runs in three contests.
+- Taylor has had an RBI in 22 games this season (24.2%), including nine multi-RBI outings (9.9%).
+He has also driven in three or more of his team's runs in three contests.

-- He has scored in 28.9% of his games this year, with more than one run scored in 4.4%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.